-The Bank publishes an Environmental, Social and Governance Report and Public Accountability Statement, outlining how the Bank is addressing environmental, social, and governance issues.
-This report and other related information is available on the Bank's website, www.bmo.com, under the heading "Corporate Responsibility."
-Additional information about our environmental and social risks is under the heading "Environmental and Social Risk" in the Enterprise-Wide Risk Management section on pages 111-112 of the 2017 MD&A, which we incorporate herein by reference.
+The Bank publishes a Sustainability Report and Public Accountability Statement, outlining how the Bank is addressing environmental, social, and governance issues.
+This report and other related information is available on the Bank's website, www.bmo.com.
+Additional information about our environmental and social risks is under the heading "Risks that May Affect Future Results - Other Factors that May Affect Future Results - Environmental Risks" and "Environmental and Social Risk" in the Enterprise-Wide Risk Management section on page 70 and pages 105-106 of the 2019 MD&A, which we incorporate herein by reference.